When we insert a new row in a table with a sequential primary key, we get a "23505: duplicate key value violates unique constraint" error.

 This implies that a record already exists for the next number being returned for the sequence.

-The reason this happens is because the primary key sequence is out of sync with the table rows.
+The reason this happens is that the primary key sequence is out of sync with the table rows.

 - The table name is "table"